-This course introduces the student to the serious study of the Old Testament.
-It will survey all of the OT books as well as outlining the overall history of the Old Testament.
+This course will survey all of the books of the OT as well as outlining the overall history of the Old Testament.
 It will set forth the larger picture of the Old Testament as a basis for developing an integrated understanding of it.
 The course will give students the skills and the basic information necessary to read the Old Testament productively on their own, so that they may perceive its ongoing theological and practical implications for our contemporary era.